seanachaidh/cecilia/README.md

 | Debugger   | A debug server runs on port 5678                                              |

 All the emails sent by the application end up visible in the maildev email client

+The proper way to run this is via a docker compose command executed in the root directory of the source tree

+`docker compose up`